Škoda Kushaq: Brunei

 As the follow-up of the reintroduction of Škoda Auto brand in Brunei, Škoda Auto's distributor in Brunei, TCY Motors unveiled the Kushaq, offered in Ambition and Style variants powered with 1.0-litre TSI petrol engine mated with 6-speed automatic and other Škoda cars on 24 January 2024.

 Middle East

-In 2023, Škoda started exports of the Kushaq for the Middle East.
+In 2023, Škoda started exports of the Kushaq for the Middle East markets of Bahrain, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia and the United Arab Emirates, under Volkswagen Group Middle East.

 Vietnam

 The Kushaq was launched in Vietnam on 28 June 2025, with two variants: Ambition and Style, it is powered by the 1.0 TSI turbocharged petrol engine.